Family of US couple kidnapped in Haiti pleads for release

 “That’s when we said, ‘Uh, oh, we have to get help,’” she recalled.
 “We didn’t know what to do at that point.
 We don’t want to take any more risks.”

-Toussaint said her family is in touch with the FBI, which is helping with the casew
+Toussaint said her family is in touch with the FBI, which is helping with the case.

 “To the gangs, I want to say, we want our family back.
 We are not rich over here,” Nikese Toussaint said.